diskoverdata/diskover-docs/source_files/diskoveradmin_wizard.md

 ### DiskoverAdmin Wizard

 The DiskoverAdmin service allows for the fine-tuning of Diskover's core components and plugins.
-The setup wizard will guide you through the initial configuration of the DiskoverAdmin services, which can be further customized later.
+The setup wizard will guide you through the first part of the initial configuration of the DiskoverAdmin services, which can be further customized later.

 🔴 &nbsp;Access the Wizard by selecting **System** > **Meta** > **Wizard** > **Setup**: